 This spring we’re featuring two of my favorite single origin coffees, Ethiopian Yirgacheffe, and Guatemala Antigua.
 Later this season we’ll have some rare speciality coffees you’ll more hear about soon.

-But for now, let’s have a look at what we’re roasting in April.
+But for now, let’s have a look at what we’re roasting this season.

 Yirgacheffe is a town in the Sidamo region in the Gedeo Zone of Southern Nations of Ethiopia.
 This region is considered the birthplace of coffee

 A bright, medium- to light-bodied coffee with winy, berry undertones, distinct floral tones in the aroma, an intense and complex flavor that is clean and flowery, and a vibrant finish.